 BOOK-ENTRY-ONLY SYSTEM ...
 This section describes how ownership of the Bonds is to be transferred and how the principal of, premium, if any, and interest on the Bonds are to be paid to and credited by The Depository Trust Company ("DTC"), New York, New York, while the Bonds are registered in its nominee name.
 The information in this section concerning DTC and the Book-Entry-Only System has been provided by DTC for use in disclosure documents such as this Official Statement.
-The City and the Initial Purchasers believe the source of such information to be reliable, but take no responsibility for the accuracy or completeness thereof.
+The City believes the source of such information to be reliable, but takes no responsibility for the accuracy or completeness thereof.